Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires

 \section{Australian bushfire data}

-The 2019-2020 bushfire season in New South Wales, Australia, has attracted international attention.
-Apart from the immediate damage, the bushfires have subjected the entire state to poor, and often hazardous, air quality.
-Measured hourly at 52 stations across NSW, these figures measure a significant consequence affecting people across the state, and constitute a trove of data for analysing where the fires worst affected their surroundings.
+In this section, we analyze AQI time series from $n=52$ locations across NSW \cite{bushfireAQIdata}.
+Each time series consists of hourly data from October 20, 2019 - January 20, 2020, to yield time series of length $H=2210$.
+In the rare case of missing data points, we take the value from the most recent prior hour.
+We record latitudes and longitudes of the measurement stations, from which we compute the matrix of geographical distances $G$ using the Haversine formula \cite{haversine}.

 Mathematically, this data is a suitable opportunity to apply our $d_p$ metrics derived from $L^p$ distances between piecewise constant functions generated from change point algorithms.
-The change point procedure helps stabilize the data more appropriately, measuring average air quality over intervals of days rather than the huge peaks seen in the raw air quality data.
-Since we expect air quality to remain somewhat locally stationary, these change point algorithms are more appropriate than more flexible non-parametric models.
+The change point procedure helps stabilize the data more appropriately, measuring average air quality over intervals of days rather than the huge peaks seen in the raw AQI time series.
+Since we expect air quality to remain somewhat locally stationary, these change point algorithms are more appropriate than more flexible but less targeted non-parametric models.

-We access AQI (air quality index) data from the New South Wales Department of Planning, Industry and Environment website \textit{https://www.dpie.nsw.gov.au/air-quality/current-air-quality}.
-In the rare case of missing data points, we take the value from the most recent prior day.
-We measure hourly data over a three month window, 20 October 2019 - 20 January 2020.
-This gives us 52 time series of length 2211.
-Latitudes and longitudes of measuring stations are taken from the same website, then converted into radian measurements, from which we compute the matrix of geographical distances $G$ using the Haversine formula, \cite{vanBrummelen}.

 Within this multivariate context, we perform two separate analyses.
-First, our new $d_p$ distance matrices, computed according to the algorithmic framework of section \ref{Proof of theorem and construction}, enables the identification of similarity clusters and anomalies.
-Secondly, calculating the geographical distances between measuring sites gives a contextual distance matrix $G$, with respect to which we can form associated consistency matrices.
+First, our new $d_p$ distance matrices, computed according to the algorithmic framework of Section \ref{sec:proofs}, enables the identification of similarity clusters and anomalies.
+Second, calculating the geographical distances between measuring sites gives a contextual distance matrix $G$.
+As described in Section \ref{sec:analysis_collections}, we may form associated consistency matrices.
 With each of these matrices, we apply hierarchical and spectral clustering, thereby identifying anomalies in the spread of poor air relative to space and time.